web-arena-x/visualwebarena/README.md

 ```

 This tasks the agent to find a shirt that looks like the provided image (the "This is fine" dog) from Amazon.
 Have fun!

+## Human Evaluations

+We collected human trajectories on 233 tasks (one from each template type) and the Playwright recording files are provided [here](https://drive.google.com/drive/folders/1S_fDzB1VUTwUphWPKZ0DdjJOAXjGz94g).
+These are the same tasks reported in our paper (with a human success rate of ~89%).
+You can view the HTML pages, actions, etc., by running `playwright show-trace <example_id>.zip`.
+The `example_id` follows the same structure as the examples from the corresponding site in `config_files/`.

 ## Citation